MingyuLiu001498402/6250FinalProject/README.md

-# 6250FinalProject
+# INFO6205_Life
-This is a repository for 6250 Final Project
+Repository for the Life project